Share what kind of mom you are!

 That Time I Was Offered Porn

-I’m 39 years old and last week I was offered pornography.
+I’m 39 years old, and last week, I was offered pornography.
 No, I don’t spend time in seedy bars or clubs.
 I sit in car line.
 We’re in church every Sunday.
 I avoid sketchy websites.
 Yet, I found myself being asked via porn spam if I wanted to—how should I say this—let’s do it Mad Libs style: “see an (adjective), (expletive) (body part).”

 We can guard our hearts and our eyes, but there is an aggressor behind pornography.
 I know I’m not the only one to whom this has happened.
-If what happened to me hasn’t yet happened to you, or worse yet, to your kids, then it’s only a matter of time.
+If what happened to me hasn’t yet happened to you or, worse yet, to your kids, then it’s only a matter of time.
 Here’s how it went down.

 Randomly, on a Wednesday evening, I and 20 other people got a group text from an unknown number.
 I am on more group texts than any one person should be because of various activities my kids and I are part of, so getting a group text from an unknown number is nothing new.
 I tapped it open and saw the offer to click the link and see—well, use your imagination.

-It’s seeking us out.
+Porn Spam is seeking us out.

 Gone are the days when accessing pornography meant jumping through hoops like going to the gas station for a magazine or paying for a movie or subscription.
 Shoot, you don’t even have to search for it online anymore.
-Thanks to porn spam, it comes at us today like a thief in broad daylight.
-If you’re trying to fight some temptation or beat an addiction, you know it’s an uphill battle.

-It’s hurting marriages.
+Pornography is hurting marriages.

 Getting porn spam doesn’t mean you’ve been surfing porn sites.
 Simply having an email address or phone number is enough to start getting spam and solicitations of all types.
-But if you’re already on shaky ground or have issues that you’re working through with your spouse, porn in his inbox or text thread could add doubt where there needs to be complete trust.
-And if one of you does struggle with a pornography addiction, getting photos via text or even reading a message of a sexual nature might be tempting.
+But if your marriage is already on shaky ground or you have issues you’re working through with your spouse, porn in his inbox or text thread could add doubt where there needs to be complete trust.

 It’s coming at our kids.

-When my friend goes out for a run, she allows her 10-year-old daughter to stay home alone.
-She leaves her with a phone that has no internet and no data plan.
-They use an app called Textfree to communicate.
 A month ago, a text came through the app to my friend’s daughter.
 It said, “I need a date” and included a link.
 My friend’s daughter clicked the link, which displayed pornographic images.
-This wasn’t just a phishing scam.
+This wasn’t just phishing porn spam.
 There were actual photos on the other end (avatars, actually).
-My friend said she officially had the pornography/internet safety talk and felt like her daughter’s innocence had been robbed.
-Considering the aforementioned statistics, sadly, it was time.

 So what do we do?